Quick Response Grant Program Frequently Asked Questions

-Researchers may not begin collecting data until 1) their proposal has been formally approved through the receipt of an activation letter from the Natural Hazards Center, 2) agreement letters have been signed and submitted by all collaborators, and 3) Institutional Review Board approval or exemption letters have been processed.
+Researchers may not begin collecting data until 1) their proposal has been formally approved through the receipt of an activation letter from the Natural Hazards Center, 2) agreement letters have been signed and submitted, and 3) Institutional Review Board approval or exemption letters have been processed.
 We are unable to reimburse expenses incurred prior to formal activation.

 10. Do I have to be a social scientist to receive funding?

 The Quick Response Program has a long history of supporting social and behavioral science in the aftermath of disaster.
 While you do not have to be a social scientist to apply for funding, the program prioritizes research that examines social, behavioral, cultural, political, geographical, psychological, and organizational phenomena.
 The research should promote new knowledge and perspectives by filling gaps in the hazards and disaster literature, be theory-driven, and use widely recognized, scientific methods.

 11. Do I have to be a member of SSEER to apply? .

 No, you do not have to be a member of the Social Science Extreme Events Research (SSEER) network to apply for a Quick Response Grant.
 However, we do strongly encourage all social scientists to join SSEER so we can better identify and connect social science researchers to one another, to interdisciplinary teams, and to communities at risk to and affected by hazards and disasters.